How to Sell on Value for Better Sales Results

 If you look at the benefits, first think about how your solution can help the customer grow revenue, volume, or market share.
 This is often the first thing customers think about but remember that their priorities will often depend on where they are in the organization and how their performance is measured.
 For instance, in the retail business it can be margin, markup, or gross purchases.
 It is important to determine both professional and personal drivers in order to align your benefits to those drivers.

-Other ways you can help a customer grow their business is to enhance their competitive advantage or image.
+Another way you can help a customer grow their business is to enhance their competitive advantage or image.
 The benefit of increasing productivity is that customers can do more with less, which is a bridge between making and saving money, time, and resources.
 Be sure to consider how your product or solution can reduce production costs and increase profitability.

 Once you have thought about the benefit side of the Value Equation, start thinking about the cost side.
 The nominal price of your solution is not the only factor.
-Buyers consider all forms of cost when making a purchase decision, including Total Cost of Ownership, training, cost of changing, opportunity costs and time to market.
+Buyers consider all forms of cost when making a purchase decision, including Total Cost of Ownership, training, cost of changing, opportunity costs, and time to market.
 You are doomed if you think that discounting your price is the best option for making a sale without first considering all the other costs and how they relate to your solution.
 By gaining a deeper understanding of which of these costs are important to the buyer you will be better positioned to position your solution’s overall value.

 Selling on Value Takes Time

 Selling on value does take time.
-Your customer has to trust you enough to let you ask questions about not only their department, but also about related departments.
+Your customer has to trust you enough to let you ask questions about not only their department but also about related departments.
 You have to show that you can bring value just by the process of asking the right questions about their business.
 You might have to get other people in your company involved in helping value the tangible and intangible benefits and predict the costs of implementing the solution.
-You will need to hone your presentation and perhaps bring in experts from different areas in your company to make a compelling proof of the value of your solution.
+You will need to hone your presentation and perhaps bring in experts from different areas in your company to make compelling proof of the value of your solution.

 What’s the Payoff?

 When you invest the time to sell value rather than price or features, your customers are much closer to developing trust in you and your solution.
-This trust translates into a greater likelihood that they will make a positive buying decision, and make a stronger commitment to you in the long-run.
+This trust translates into a greater likelihood that they will make a positive buying decision, and make a stronger commitment to you in the long run.
 Selling on value paves the way to long-term, profitable customer relationships.

 About Debbi Conger